The Club will be called North Belfast Harriers and will be affiliated to

 The officers of the club will be:

-• Coaches (appointed by committee subject to qualification)
+Coaches will be appointed by committee subject to qualification.

 Officers will be elected annually at the AGM.